“I applied for a job and haven’t heard back. Now what?”

 Wait Some More

-If you have applied through personal contact and ten working days have elapsed, look here for more ideas on what to do next with your time and your contact person.
+If you have applied through personal contact and ten working days have elapsed, then look at these tips for more ideas on what to do next with your time and your contact person.

 You can also consider carefully repeating all of the above with a second person.